-Many SEO companies and Digital Marketing Agencies will tell you that SEO is tough, but very rewarding.
+Many digital marketing agencies will tell you that SEO is tough, but very rewarding.
 For people who take the time to research and properly implement a solid SEO strategy, the payoff is huge.
 Search Engine Optimization is a tried-and-tested powerhouse.

-However, with the market as saturated as it is, it’s not always easy to rank on Google’s SERP (Search Engine Results Page).
+However, with the market as saturated as it is, it’s not always easy to rank on Google’s SERPs (Search Engine Results Pages).
 Some companies go at it for months just to witness their site move up one or two slots only.

 Believe us, we know; it can be pretty frustrating.

-As a Digital Marketing Agency who specializes in SEO services, we get asked questions like these all the time—by both current clients and potential ones:
+As a digital marketing agency specializing in SEO services, we get asked questions like these all the time—by both current clients and potential ones: